-The manometer installed in the Research Mine Vault is monitored and recorded on a monthly basis as access conditions allow and on a more frequent basis in the spring months of April and May, or until the peak level begins to subside.
+The manometer installed in the Research Mine Vault is monitored and recorded on a monthly basis as access conditions allow and on a more frequent basis in the spring months of April and May, or until the peak runoff season begins to subside.
 If manometer measurements were to indicate a high (\geq 36 inches) reading for more than a week's time, the water in the mine can be released and allowed to infiltrate at the Lower Bench.
-The manometer readings did not indicate a rise in water level within the Research Mine workings in 2020.
-All manometer measurements made during the reporting period are shown in Table 8.
+All manometer readings recorded in 2021 indicated no ponded water in the mine at the measurement point (see Table 8).